Popirex/len_search/README.md

 - Hidden files (like .git, .vscode) are ignored.

+---

 ## Creator Note
-- This project was created because i always wonder how big some of my projects are but I'm always too lazy to check each file on it's own, if you have any ideas to make it better, I would love to hear them :)
+- This project was created because I always wonder how big some of my projects are but I'm always too lazy to check each file on it's own, if you have any ideas to make it better, I would love to hear them :)